Colostrum and the Immune System

 Colostrum is a milky fluid produced by the breasts of mammals after giving birth, just before breast milk comes in.
 It’s known for being a very concentrated source of important nutrients for growing babies, especially maternal immune cells and antibodies that can help babies fight infections early on in life.

-However, many adults are finding benefit from taking colostrum supplements.
+However, many adults are finding colostrum benefits from taking supplements.
 This is because research shows that colostrum may boost immunity, improve your gut health, and help your body fight off infections when consumed even after infancy.1,2

 These supplements are typically produced from the colostrum of cows, which is pasteurized and made into a powder or pill.